 If the ServletContext was passed to the ServletContainerInitializer's onStartup method, then the given listener class MAY also implement jakarta.servlet.ServletContextListener in addition to the interfaces listed above.
-If the given listener class implements a listener interface whose invocation order corresponds to the declaration order, that is, if it implements jakarta.servlet.ServletRequestListener, jakarta.servlet.ServletContextListener or jakarta.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.
+If the given listener class implements a listener interface whose invocation corresponds the declaration order. is. order to that if it implements jakarta.servlet.ServletRequestListener, jakarta.servlet.ServletContextListener or jakarta.servlet.http.HttpSessionListener, then the new listener will be added to the end of the ordered list of listeners of that interface.